-I don’t force myself to doing anything these days.
+I don’t force myself to do anything these days.

-This is a responsive, informal practice, it might be likened to what we call an open awareness meditation.
+It is a responsive, informal practice that might be likened to what we call an open awareness meditation.

-I am mindful as much as I can every moment of what is happening for me, what my emotions are, what my body is feeling, and I respond to that as skilfully as I can.
+I am mindful as much as I can every moment of what is happening for me, what my emotions are, what my body is feeling.
+I respond to that as skilfully as I can.

-I appreciate giving myself permission to not feel that I should be doing practice in a particular way.
-Practicing is all about being curious, it’s about self-enquiry, it’s about learning what we need and responding to that.
+I am permitting myself not to feel that I should be doing practice in a particular way.
+Practicing is all about being curious.
+It’s about self-inquiry.
+It’s about learning what we need and responding to that.

 “Your wisdom is in your own body.”

-Is it what you teach in your HeartWorks online trainings?
+Is it what you teach in your HeartWorks online courses?

-I help people to develop their own spiritual practice.
+I help people to develop their spiritual practice.

-So, the 10 weeks Mindful Self-Compassion course that you participated, was developed by Chris Germer and Dr. Kristin Neff.
-I do group trainings and it’s a true joy to meet people from all over the world and to help them.
+The ten weeks Mindful Self-Compassion course that you took, was developed by Chris Germer and Dr. Kristin Neff.

 I also do one-to-one mentoring.
-We meet online and chat once or twice a month, and I keep a regular email contact with my international clients.
+We meet online and chat once or twice a month.
+I keep regular email contact with my international clients.